campbe13/ped-2016/README.md

 ##[see License](LICENSE.md)

+run modme.sh before using this directory, it will create a few files for use in the find + time  examples & exercises

 Maja, we might not need it all, but I thought this would be easier than zipping & copying, maybe not...